Paragon Wealth Strategies LLC Takes Position in Chevron Co. (NYSE:CVX)

-Paragon Wealth Strategies LLC purchased a new position in Chevron Co.
-(NYSE:CVX – Get Rating) in the 3rd quarter, according to the company in its most recent disclosure with the SEC.
-The fund purchased 1,043 shares of the oil and gas company’s stock, valued at approximately $150,000.
-Chevron comprises about 0.1% of Paragon Wealth Strategies LLC’s investment portfolio, making the stock its 21st biggest holding.
+Paragon Wealth Strategies LLC acquired a new stake in shares of Chevron Co.
+(NYSE:CVX – Get Rating) in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor acquired 1,043 shares of the oil and gas company’s stock, valued at approximately $150,000.
+Chevron comprises about 0.1% of Paragon Wealth Strategies LLC’s portfolio, making the stock its 21st largest holding.

-The business also recently announced a quarterly dividend, which was paid on Monday, December 12th.
-Shareholders of record on Friday, November 18th were given a dividend of $1.42 per share.
-The ex-dividend date of this dividend was Thursday, November 17th.
+The company also recently disclosed a quarterly dividend, which was paid on Monday, December 12th.
+Investors of record on Friday, November 18th were paid a dividend of $1.42 per share.
+The ex-dividend date was Thursday, November 17th.
 This represents a $5.68 annualized dividend and a yield of 3.14%.
-Chevron’s payout ratio is presently 32.31%.
+Chevron’s dividend payout ratio is currently 32.31%.

 Wall Street Analysts Forecast Growth

-A number of research analysts recently commented on the stock.
-Morgan Stanley upped their price target on shares of Chevron from $193.00 to $196.00 and gave the company an “equal weight” rating in a research note on Wednesday, October 19th.
-Barclays increased their target price on shares of Chevron from $196.00 to $212.00 and gave the stock an “overweight” rating in a research report on Tuesday, January 3rd.
-Cowen increased their target price on shares of Chevron from $160.00 to $185.00 and gave the stock an “outperform” rating in a research report on Monday, October 31st.
-Cowen increased their target price on shares of Chevron from $160.00 to $185.00 and gave the stock an “outperform” rating in a research report on Monday, October 31st.
-Finally, Bank of America downgraded shares of Chevron from a “buy” rating to a “neutral” rating and upped their price target for the stock from $190.00 to $191.00 in a report on Friday, January 6th.
-Two analysts have rated the stock with a sell rating, ten have assigned a hold rating and ten have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average target price of $186.67.
+Several equities research analysts recently weighed in on CVX shares.
+Cowen increased their target price on shares of Chevron from $160.00 to $185.00 and gave the company an “outperform” rating in a research note on Monday, October 31st.
+Morgan Stanley lifted their target price on shares of Chevron from $193.00 to $196.00 and gave the stock an “equal weight” rating in a report on Wednesday, October 19th.
+StockNews.com started coverage on shares of Chevron in a research report on Wednesday, October 12th.
+They set a “hold” rating on the stock.
+HSBC lifted their price target on shares of Chevron to $187.00 in a research report on Friday, December 2nd.
+Finally, Mizuho cut shares of Chevron from a “buy” rating to a “neutral” rating and lifted their price target for the stock from $185.00 to $200.00 in a research report on Tuesday, January 10th.
+Two research analysts have rated the stock with a sell rating, ten have issued a hold rating and ten have assigned a buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of “Hold” and a consensus target price of $186.67.

 Chevron Corp. engages in the provision of administrative, financial management, and technology support for energy and chemical operations.
 It operates through the Upstream and Downstream segments.
 The Upstream segment consists of the exploration, development, and production of crude oil and natural gas, the liquefaction, transportation, and regasification associated with liquefied natural gas, the transporting of crude oil by major international oil export pipelines, the processing, transporting, storage, and marketing of natural gas, and a gas-to-liquids plant.